AA-A+Contrast:

 There are many benefits to your pets' health and well being by having them spayed and neutered, including reducing the risk of your pet developing certain types of cancer later on in life.

-One of the main benefits is also helping to reduce any unwanted/unplanned litters thus preventing the pet population from increasing.
+One of the main benefits is also helping to reduce any unwanted/unplanned litters.

-A pre-anesthetic blood profile is recommended with all pets prior to undergoing any surgical procedure to ensure that they are healthy and can tolerate the anesthetic.
+A pre-anesthetic blood profile is required for all pets prior to undergoing any surgical procedure .
 The blood test results also provide a baseline for future reference.

 What is the pre-anesthetic blood profile and why is it recommended?

 The pre-anesthetic blood profile is a blood test that we perform in-clinic; generally done the morning of your pets' surgery.
-The blood test can detect hidden illness and some congenital diseases.
-It helps to ensure that your pet can properly process and eliminate the anesthetic.
+The blood test can detect hidden illness and some congenital diseases and is important for planning the anesthesia and surgery of your pet to acheive a favourable outcome.

 When should I start my puppy/kitten on a vaccine schedule and when do I need to booster?